Morey's Piers: Raging Waters Water Park

-Behind Mariner’s Landing is Raging Waters Water Park.
+Behind Mariner's Landing is Raging Waters Water Park.
 It includes two unique kiddie play areas at Shipwreck Shoals and Camp KidTastrophe along with speed slides, a lazy river, Shotgun Falls and an activity pool full of challenges.

 History

 Surfside Pier

 In 1969, Bill and Will Morey Sr. purchased two lots of boardwalk in North Wildwood at 25th and 26th streets.
 They called it Morey's Pier and opened that summer with a giant fiberglass slide called the Wipe Out.
 Guests paid 25 cents to slide down the ride in burlap sacks.
-Sometime in the mid-2000s, what was referred to as Morey’s Pier was rebranded Surfside Pier by management and continues to go by that name to this day.
+Sometime in the mid-2000s, what was referred to as Morey's Pier was rebranded Surfside Pier by management and continues to go by that name to this day.

 Mariner’s Pier

-The Moreys extended their operation in 1976 when they purchased Marine Pier and renamed it Mariner’s Landing.
+The Moreys extended their operation in 1976 when they purchased Marine Pier and renamed it Mariner's Landing.
 At the time of purchase, the pier was fire-damaged and seven of the existing 12 rides on the pier had to be thrown away.
 However, the pier kept growing.
 In 1984, the Moreys purchased the Sea Serpent roller coaster.
-The late-2010s brought new attractions to the pier, such as a permanent biergarten, a new family friendly rollercoaster called “The Wild Whizzer” and the renaming of Mariner’s Landing to Mariner’s Pier.
-The new branding is now being used by Morey’s Pier Management.
+The late-2010s brought new attractions to the pier, such as a permanent biergarten, a new family friendly rollercoaster called “The Wild Whizzer” and the renaming of Mariner's Landing to Mariner's Pier.
+The new branding is now being used by Morey's Pier Management.

 Raging Waters and Ocean Oasis Waterparks

-In 1985, waterslides were installed on Mariner’s Landing and called Raging Waters waterpark.
-The waterpark opened a day early due to the ocean pollution.
+In 1985, waterslides were installed on Mariner's Landing and called Raging Waters waterpark.
 The project was masterminded by designer and architect Fred Langford.
 A second Raging Waters was built on Surfside Pier in 1988.
 This park was overhauled and relaunched as Ocean Oasis Water Park & Beach Club in 2006 and features Bonsai Beach, Endless River and various new waterslides.